Yruamazaid1995/Yruama/README.md

-# Welcome to [Yruama]!
+# Hey!
+My names Amaury! 😁

-Hey 😁 welcome to my repository!
+Welcome to my repository!
 I'm excited to share a variety of projects with you, covering topics ranging from home networking to cybersecurity and MORE!
 Take a look around and see what catches your eye!

 ## Projects